1 About this policy

 7.2 Epilepsy Society website cookies

-This website uses a small number of cookies.
-Some of these cookies are strictly necessary cookies, meaning they are essential enabling you to move around the website and use its features.
-Some of the cookies are functionality cookies, which remember choices you make to improve your experience.
-Some of the cookies are performance cookies, which allow us to recognise and count the number of visitors and to see how visitors move around the site when they’re using it.
+- Performance cookies - These cookies allow us to recognise and count the number of visitors and to see how visitors move around the site when they’re using it.
 This helps us to improve the way our website works, for example by making sure users are finding what they need easily.

 Some of the cookies we use are session cookies and others are persistent cookies.
 A session cookie only lasts for the duration of your visit to the website.
 A web browser normally deletes session cookies when the browser is closed.
 A persistent cookie will outlast your visit.
 For example, these cookies could be used to record a vital piece of information such as your preferences.